shb115/shb115.github.io/_pages/about.md

 # 🔥 News
+- *2026.03*: &nbsp;🎉 Our paper, "SDDT: An Operation Skip Attack Framework for Bitslice Ciphers Validated on PIPO," has been accepted to *SAC 2026*.
 - *2026.03*: &nbsp;🎉 Our paper, "MIFA: An MILP-based Framework for Improving Differential Fault Attacks," has been accepted (minor revision) to *CHES 2026*.
 - *2026.01*: &nbsp;🎉 Our paper, "Quantum trust data distribution: a stabilizer-based protocol for continuous and direct secure communication," has been published in *Quantum Information Processing*.
 - *2025.09*: &nbsp;🎉 Our paper, "Quantum Amplitude Hash Function for Quantum Evidence Integrity," has been published in *IEEE Access*.